 Your Home Sale

-If you are selling your home now or might want to in the future, wood rot could eat away at your resale value.
+If you are selling your home now or may in the future, wood rot could eat away at your resale value.
 Inspectors will be searching and buyers will be wary if they find your home isn’t safe.
-Get your home inspected before you put it on the market or get wood rot fixed as soon as you see signs.
+In fact, it’s one of the top inspection repairs we make at PunchList.

 It Could Be Affecting Your Health